julianl05/506-final-project/README.md

 ### 4. Modeling Implementation

+I implemented three progressively sophisticated models to predict daily bike-sharing demand.
+This section presents each model, starting with a simple baseline and building toward more complex approaches that address the limitations discovered along the way.

-**Model Choice:** Linear Regression (baseline)
+#### 4.1 Linear Regression (Baseline Model)

-I started with a simple linear regression model as a baseline.
-This gives me a benchmark to beat with more complex models later.
-You can see my detailed implementation in `linear_modeling.ipynb`.
+**Why Start Here:** Linear regression provides an interpretable baseline and helps identify fundamental patterns before moving to black-box models.
+You can see my detailed implementation in `notebooks/03_modeling.ipynb`.

 **Features Used:**